-Supervision is one of the most important topics that occupy the minds of accounting, financial and economic thinkers as well as the law and administration, where it works to protect money and calls for the use of the best economic resources available to achieve growth and stability and ensure the achievement of financial activity for its objectives (Badawi, 2011).
-Internal control has been continuously evolving in terms of its concepts, from the importance of protecting assets from theft and misuse, verifying information, detecting violations and waste, to the broader concept of operational efficiency, compliance with established laws and policies, Financial reporting, reduced audit and lost time, cost reduction and reduced losses.
+Supervision is one of the most important topics that occupy the minds of accounting, financial and economic thinkers as well as the legal and administrative people.
+It works to protect money and calls for the use of the best available economic resources to achieve growth and stability and ensure that financial activity is achieved for its objectives (Badawi, 2011).
+Internal control has been continuously evolving in terms of its concepts, from the importance of protecting assets from theft and misuse, verifying information and detecting violations and waste, to the broader concept of operational efficiency, compliance with established laws and policies, Financial reporting, reduced audit and lost time, cost reduction and reduced losses.